linux-rt/librtpi/README.md

 1. All wakeup events will wake the N highest priority waiters.
 2. Waiters will be woken in priority FIFO order.
-3. The associated mutex must be held when the condition variable is signaled or broadcast.
+3. The associated mutex must be held for all condition variable operations: init, wait, timedwait, signal, broadcast, and destroy.
 4. The associated mutex must be passed as a parameter to the signal and broadcast calls.
 The mutex is used to requeue woken waiters and avoid the "thundering herd" effect.